nmakes/neuralNetworks/README.md

 ## Dependencies

-This project requires python's turtle graphics to be imported.
+This project requires python's Tkinter graphics to be imported.
 You can install turtle using:

-	pip install turtle
+	pip install python-tk

 ## Execution
 	python CC_SimplePerceptron.py